SteelSeries Rival 310 and Sensei 310 Review: True 1:1 Tracking Delivered

 The star of the show is unequivocally the TrueMove Sensor 3 with advanced jitter reduction technology, which helps both mice achieve true 1:1 tracking.
 Developed and manufactured in concert with Pixart, the Truemove 3 is a proprietary iteration on the popular Pixart 3369 optical sensor.
 And as of this writing, these proprietary sensors can only be found in the Rival 310 and Sensei 310.

-I found the sensors to be adequate and precise at lower DPIs, and wasn't able to notice a monumental difference between some of my Logitech mice.
+I found the sensors to be adequate and precise at lower DPIs, and I wasn't able to notice a monumental difference between some of my Logitech mice.
 But that considerably changed when cranking the DPIs above 3,500.
-Here, the amalgamated power of these allied forces truly showcased itself.

 Whether you’re a serious eSports gamer or a casual that’s looking for a solid mouse at a solid price, you could do much worse than the Rival 310 and Sensei 310.
 In essence, SteelSeries has taken a lot of what makes the Rival 700 tick, tweaked it, improved it, and stuck it into packages that retail for $59.99.
 That’s a damn hard deal to pass up for such a fantastic value.

-My only real gripes are with the Sensei 310 -- and those gripes are more personal preference than objective reporting.
-And I’m happy to see that SteelSeries had the foresight to allow players to disable buttons -- specifically the shoulder buttons -- on that particular mouse.
-(I was a little disappointed that the Rival 310 jittered more at maximum DPI than the Sensei, but unless you plan on cranking up the volume, you won't particularly notice.)
+My only real gripes are with the Sensei 310.
+And I’m happy to see that SteelSeries had the foresight to allow players to disable buttons — specifically the shoulder buttons — on that particular mouse.

-With nearly zero input lag, low latency, anti-jitter technology, and (from what I can tell) true 1:1 tracking up to 12,000 DPI, both the Rival 310 and Sensei 310 are dealy mice that rival my favorite head-lopper: the Logitech G302 Daedalus.
-And while that mouse does some of what these two do at a lower price point, I’d venture to say that you’d be better off paying the extra $20 and trying one of these out instead.
-(And as a Logitech guy, that’s saying something.)
+With nearly zero input lag, low latency, anti-jitter technology, and (from what I can tell) true 1:1 tracking up to 12,000 DPI, both the Rival 310 and Sensei 310 are dealy mice.

 You can pick up both the Rival 310 and Sensei 310 from the SteelSeries website.

-[Note: SteelSeries provided the Rival 310 and Sensei 310 mice that were used in this review.]
+[Note: SteelSeries provided a Rival 310 and Sensei 310 review unit for the purpose of this review.]